Phase Transitions in Biased Opinion Dynamics with 2-choices Rule: Numerical Results

 \subsection{Random $d$-regular graphs with $d=O(1)$}

 We now investigate the biased opinion dynamics on random $d$-regular with constant degree, i.e., $d=O(1)$.
 Specifically, we set $d=5$ and simulate the network for different values of $n,\alpha,$ and $p$.
 As before, we generate a random $5$-regular graph using the \texttt{networkx} package and run the protocol on this randomly generated instance until consensus is reached.
 The above procedure is repeated multiple times (each with a newly generated random graph) to obtain the mean consensus time within the desired confidence bounds.
 In Figures~\ref{fig:regular_constant_alpha005_p0} and~\ref{fig:regular_constant_alpha005_p08}, we fix $\alpha=0.05$ and choose $p=0.05$ and $p=0.8$, respectively.
 We observe that the normalised mean consensus time grows approximately linearly in $n$ (i.e., $\bar T_n(p)= O(n^2)$) when both $\alpha$ and $p$ are small.
-This is unlike the previous results for dense graphs where $d$ grows with $n$.
-Intuitively, this means that smaller neighbourhood sizes reduce social pressure and help achieve consensus faster when both the bias parameter and the initial proportion of agents with the superior opinion are low.
-A similar result was shown in~\cite{biased_info_sciences_2022} for special case of cycles where $d=2$.
-But in this case no phase transitions occur.
-A proof for the general case remains an open problem.
+This is unlike the previous results for dense graphs, where, for small values of $\alpha$ and $p$, the mean consensus time is exponential in $n$.
+This reduction in absorption time can be intuitively explained by the fact that a smaller neighbourhood size reduces the chance of an agent updating to the worse opinion when a fixed proportion of all the agents have the worse opinion.
+Based on this intuition we conjecture that for small values of $p$ and $\alpha$ the mean consensus time grows polynomially in $n$ when the neighbourhood size $d$ is constant higher than $2$. {The case of cycles (where $d=2$) has already been considered in~\cite{biased_info_sciences_2022}.
+But in the case of cycles there is no phase transition; indeed, it has been shown in~\cite{biased_info_sciences_2022} that for cycles consensus is achieved on the superior opinion in $O(n\log n)$ time for all values of $\alpha$ even when $p=0$.}

 In Figures~\ref{fig:regular_constant_alpha08_p005} and~\ref{fig:regular_constant_alpha08_p08}, we plot the mean consensus time as a function of the network size for $p=0.05$ and $p=0.8$, respectively, keeping $\alpha=0.8$.
 In both cases, we observe that the mean consensus time grows as $\Theta(n \log n)$.
 Thus, in these regimes, the behaviour of random $d$-regular graphs with $d=O(1)$ is similar to that of random $d$-regular graphs with $d=\Theta(\log n)$.